Search and Select IDocs

 This function helps you to bring up the help for the object services.

 With transaction BD87, you can get a quick overview of the current processing status of the IDocs in an SAP ERP system.
 If the IDoc is in the correct status, processing of the IDoc can be initiated again.
-In a future article we will examine the processing of an IDoc.
+In a separate article we examine the processing of an IDoc.

-Do you still have questions about IDoc processing in SAP or about EDI?
+Do you still have questions about IDoc processing in SAP, transaction BD87 or EDI more generally?
 Feel free to contact us, we would love to help you!